unocps/unocps.github.io/_teaching/2021-spring-teaching-2.md

 ## Grading
 There will be 3-4 programming assignments, one group project.
 The final course grade will be computed as follows:
-* Programming Assignments: 50%
+* Programming Assignments (individual): 50%
 * Group Project: 20%
-* Report and Presentation: 30%
+* Group Report and Presentation: 30%
-* Canvas Discussion/Class Participation: 5%
+* Canvas Discussion/Class Participation: TBD

 If you have questions regarding the grading of programming assignments, group project and report and presentation, you MUST email or come to see the instructor WITHIN ONE WEEK after the date your assignments have been returned to you.